- International Students

 Time Required for Pilot Training

-With respect to time-line, you should know that the Private Pilot Licence—pursued on a full-time basis—normally requires four weeks to six weeks to complete, and the Commercial Pilot Licence requires an additional six to eight months.
+With respect to time-line, you should know that the Private Pilot Licence—pursued on a full-time basis—can be completed in as little as six weeks, but normally requires between three and six months, depending on student performance (time required before students' first solo flight commonly varies between 10 and 30 hours, depending on performance skills).
+Completion of the Commercial Pilot Licence typically requires an additional six to eight months.
 To complete these licences along these time-lines, International Students will have to fly daily.
 The same programs will take a year or more if the training pace is less than full-time.

-While completion of the Commercial Pilot Licence requires the longest time, the Multi-engine Rating and the Instrument Rating are the shortest—the Multi-engine Rating requires only about three weeks, and the Instrument Rating is just a little longer—about four weeks.
+While completion of the Commercial Pilot Licence requires the longest time, the Multi-engine Class Rating and the Instrument Rating are the shortest—the Multi-engine Class Rating requires only about three weeks, and the Instrument Rating is just a little longer—about four to six weeks.

 The Pace of Pilot Training

-Students can pursue their ground studies as independent students (moving through the training one-on-one with a Flight Instructor), or they can join the full-time 8-Month Professional Pilot Program where, upon completion, student are qualified as Commercial Pilots with Multi-engine and Instrument Ratings.
-The 8-month course is based on flight training in the morning and groundschool in the afternoon, and students are going at it 5 days a week.
+Students can pursue their ground studies as independent students (moving through the training one-on-one with a Flight Instructor), or they can join the full-time 8 to 10-Month Professional Pilot Program where, upon completion, student are qualified as Commercial Pilots with Multi-engine and Instrument Ratings.
+The 8 to 10-month course is based on flight training in the morning and groundschool in the afternoon, and students are going at it 5 days a week.

-It would be great if we could predict with accuracy just how long (and therefore how much money) the Private Pilot Licence will take, but unfortunately, student performance varies considerably, and we cannot recommend students for flight tests until they meet the standards established by Transport Canada.
-Full-time students, however, usually complete their Private Pilot Licence at or near the minimum hours required—they are at it daily, and they get good really fast.
-Please read the Private Pilot Licence course outline carefully regarding this.
-In contrast, the Commercial Pilot Licence, Multi-engine Rating, and Instrument Rating are reasonably predictable with respect to costs, as student proficiency, at this higher level, does not vary greatly.
+It would be great if we could predict with accuracy just how long (and therefore how much money) the pilot licences and rating training will take, but unfortunately, student performance varies considerably, especially during the Private Pilot phase of training.
+Transport Canada regulations require that Flight Instructors cannot recommend students for flight tests or written examinations until they meet the standards established by Transport Canada—Flight Instructors must certify in writing to this affect when the recommendation and application for flight tests or written examinations are submitted to Transport Canada.
+We can say, however, that full-time students usually complete their Private Pilot Licence at or near the minimum hours required—they are at it daily, and they get good really fast.
+Please read the Private Pilot Licence course outline carefully regarding performance variations.

-All students are advised to keep "cash in reserve" just in case of need for additional pilot proficiency training, especially for the Private Pilot Program.
+All students are advised to keep "cash in reserve" just in case of need for additional pilot proficiency training, especially for students of the Private Pilot Program.
 Becoming a pilot is a process of reaching the standards of proficiency and knowledge required by Transport Canada and the ICAO, and is not a matter of simply "accumulating flight time."
-Please check the cost section of the individual Pilot Training Programs for additional information and our recommendations regarding this.
+We remind you again to check the cost section of the individual Pilot Training Programs for additional information.
 Student pilots do not need the additional pressure of financial worries as they complete their training.

 Also, note that students are responsible for the costs of housing and food during training; the "housing" costs estimate provided below is based on what appears to be the average cost of homestay at the date indicated